popnfresh234/cc_restaurant/content/blog/christmas-hours/index.md

 ---
 <!--StartFragment-->

+Christmas is just around the corner!\
+We wish everyone a happy holiday season!

 We will be close on Christmas day and come back for service 4pm on boxing day, the 26th!\
 Lunch service will be closed on Saturday and Sunday from Dec 18th, 2021.\
 \